 Welcome to the Clubs and Organizations Annual Recognition Conference pages of the Matador Involvement Center website!
 This page is designed for those of you who have never attended the Annual Recognition Conference and would like to know more about it.

 The Annual Recognition Conference is a mandatory annual event for all University Recognized and Associated Students chartered clubs and organizations at California State University, Northridge.
-Although it is open to general members of the clubs and organizations, at least one officer – we strongly encourage sending the president and/or treasure – from each recognized club or organization must attend the entire conference.
-Attendance of the entire program registers new clubs and organizations and re-registers established clubs and organizations for the 2013-2014 academic year.
+Although it is open to general members of the clubs and organizations, at least one officer from each recognized club or organization must attend the entire conference (we strongly encourage sending the president and/or treasurer).
+Attendance of the entire program registers new clubs and organizations and re-registers established clubs and organizations for the 2015-2016 academic year.

 Tips for First-Timers